SkillsFundingAgency/dfc-servicetaxonomy-editor/DeveloperNotes.md

 https://stackoverflow.com/questions/58550335/application-insights-correlation-through-event-grid
-here a function pipes it on to ai: https://techcommunity.microsoft.com/t5/azure-global/event-driven-serverless-apps-with-azure-event-grid-and-azure/ba-p/355634 is it possible to link them directly? add workflow correlation id to message
+here a function pipes it on to ai: https://techcommunity.microsoft.com/t5/azure-global/event-driven-serverless-apps-with-azure-event-grid-and-azure/ba-p/355634 is it possible to link them directly? add workflow correlation id to message - try and tie in with ai and event correlationid, or use oc correlationid?

+need endpoint to come from config

+once we start having consumers - won't be able to just regenerate recipes and end up with different uri's for each content item

 todo
     eventTime to 7dp? do in create property using js - required?